A sun loving vine and essential ingredient in beer.

 I was an outdoor guide in the Cascades for seven years before moving to NYC.
 It was hard being away from the mountains so I started growing everything I could, wherever possible.
 Tomatoes, spicy peppers, olives, grape vines and hops.
 My family is full of organic farmers, cooks and my mother makes cheese in North Carolina.
 So I guess I’m following tradition in my own way: farming hops on rooftops in NYC.

 I grew hops transplanted from the Pacific Northwest, which is second only to Germany as the hop capitol of the world.
 Early on, I had no idea that I was part of an overall goal to bring this historical crop back to NY.
 While my brewing education happened in Portland, OR the micro beer capitol of the world- I began to obsess of the historical traditions of Brooklyn’s beer past.
 1k is a combination of all things I’m passionate about: covering roofs with plants, creating functional green spaces, restoring a heritage crop and craft.
-I’m committed to bringing these qualities of life to people who wish to celebrate NYC and a community crafted brew.
+I’m committed to bringing these qualities of life to people who wish to celebrate NYC and a community supported green space.

-I live a diverse life as a painter, AMGA teacher, farmer and brewer.
+I live a diverse life as a painter, AMGA climbing teacher, farmer and home brewer.
 Above all I’m an environmentalist at heart who loves living in the city.
 I live in Brooklyn with my fiancée, Jackie and my dog, Ophelia.